Ape Escape

 Goal

 Choose the victory condition for this world. mm: First Specter fight in Monkey Madness, with the vanilla condition (just get there). ppm: Second Specter fight in Peak Point Matrix, with the vanilla condition (catch all monkeys).
-Peak Point Matrix will only have the vanilla entry condition for Specter 1 and Specter 2 goals. tokenhunt: Collecting enough Specter Token items throughout the world. mmtoken: First Specter fight in Monkey Madness, after collecting enough Specter Token items. ppmtoken: Second Specter fight in Peak Point Matrix, after collecting enough Specter Token items.
-Supported values: mm, ppm, tokenhunt, mmtoken, ppmtoken Default value: first
+Peak Point Matrix will have the vanilla entry condition. tokenhunt: Collecting enough Specter Token items throughout the world. mmtoken: First Specter fight in Monkey Madness, after collecting enough Specter Token items. ppmtoken: Second Specter fight in Peak Point Matrix, after collecting enough Specter Token items.
+Supported values: mm, ppm, tokenhunt, mmtoken, ppmtoken Default value: mm

 25